MariamEmad11/Snake-Game-using-Curses-/README.md

 # Snake-Game-using-Curses-
+/n
 https://replit.com/@MariamEmad11/Snakegame#main.py
+/n
 This is a simple snake game implemented in Python using the curses library.
 The game creates a window and allows the player to move the snake around to eat food and grow longer.
 The game loop continues until the player loses or quits.

 ![Snake-Game-in-py](https://user-images.githubusercontent.com/88942103/231101708-d74a6072-0412-477d-a8be-076ace3b9d71.jpg)

 Here is how the game works:

-1-The game initiates the curses library to create the screen and hides the mouse.
-2-The maximum screen size (height and width) is retrieved using the getmaxyx function and assigned to screen_hight and screen_width.
+1-The game initiates the curses library to create the screen and hides the mouse./n 2-The maximum screen size (height and width) is retrieved using the getmaxyx function and assigned to screen_hight and screen_width./n
-3-A new window is created using the newwin function and keypad is enabled to allow input from the keyboard.
-4-The initial position of the snake is defined using snake_x and snake_y.
+3-A new window is created using the newwin function and keypad is enabled to allow input from the keyboard./n 4-The initial position of the snake is defined using snake_x and snake_y.
 5-The initial position of the snake body is defined as an array containing three coordinates: the head, body, and tail.
 6-A food object is created in the center of the screen.